hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_ainauts_and_their_ai_companions_working_together_to__a17b49f8-f171-47b4-a987-aab24214b106-0_1.content.md

 <!--font:Montserrat-->

-# AI and Humans Building Space Elevator
+# AI and Humans Build Space Elevator

 Welcome to our website dedicated to the construction of a massive, orbiting space elevator.
 Our team of Ainautes and their AI companions are working together tirelessly to make this ambitious project a reality.